What is Bouquet Garni and How to Use It In Your Recipes

 How to Make a Bouquet Garni Using Fresh Herbs

 Choose fresh herbs that will go with the dish you are cooking.
-Most times, a recipe will give you the ingredients to use in the bouquet garni but if they don’t, try a classic blend of parsley, thyme and bay leafs.
+Most times, a recipe will give you the ingredients to use in the bouquet garni but if they don't, try a classic blend of parsley, thyme, and bay leaves.

 Bundle the herbs together so they are nice and neat, then tie them together using kitchen string or butcher's twine.
 (In a pinch, we have been known to use unwaxed dental floss.)
 Make sure they are nice and tight or they will come loose while cooking.

 How to Make a Bouquet Garni Using Dried Herbs and Spices

 Instead of tying the herbs together with some string, you'll want to cut a double-layered square of cheesecloth (approximately 4-5 inches square) and lay it flat on the counter.
 Add the dried herbs and spices to the center of the cheesecloth.